This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 I’m going to show you how to make these pretty decorated Easter eggs.
 It’s easy and fairly quick.
-And you don’t need many materials.Have a few eggs?
-Some pretty napkins?
-Glue?
-You are so ready to get your Easter crafting on!
-Click To Tweet
+And it’s kid friendly, so get the little ones helping.

-Let’s be fancy and call them Decoupage Easter Eggs.
+If you like to be fancy, you can call them Decoupage Easter Eggs.
 Decoupage is basically a super easy craft where you decorate an object by gluing paper cutouts onto it.

 - White eggs

 - Start by blowing out the eggs.
 Use a sharp needle to make a small hole in the bottom of the egg, and a bigger one at the top.
 Stick the needle into the egg to crack the yolk.
 Hold the egg over a bowl, and blow hard to empty the egg.
 Rinse thoroughly with warm water.Let dry before you start.

 - Cut out your patterns.
 Most paper napkins have multiple thin layers.
 We are using only the top layer with the pattern on it.
 Remove any layers under the pattern.Cut out your designs.
 You can nip the pattern in strategic places to help it ‘fold’ around.